kreedyk/internal-trainer-lang/README.md

-# Translation repository for Internal Trainer - Resident Evil 4 UHD (Steam)
+# Translation repository for Internal Trainer

-Thank you for helping with translations!
-This guide explains how to translate strings for the trainer.
+This guide explains how to translate strings for the Internal Trainer for the game Resident Evil 4 UHD from Steam.

 ## What You Need to Do